anurag-codingcode/GoogleClone/README.md

 # Implementations
 -> Component based approach
- - there is a base layout and every other routes content(login,register etc are implemented in it)
+ - There is a base layout and every other routes content(login,register etc are implemented in it)
+ - Implemented Auth for login2 page(entering password (based on if id is present) ) and DashBoard (based on id and token)

 ## Development server